rotary-genomics/rotary/README.md

        in most use cases.
     - Flye requires moderate RAM (e.g., < 64 GB for typical bacterial genome runs)
     - GTDB-Tk v2 (with GTDB r214) needs ~55 GB RAM
-    - EggNOG-mapper is a bit slow (e.g., ~40 minutes on 40 CPU threads)
+    - EggNOG-mapper is a bit slow (e.g., ~40 minutes on 40 CPU threads) and uses ~60-80 GB RAM paired in MMSeqs mode

 ## Usage